brunonunest/sena-analytics/README.md

 6. Install the Python imports using `pip install -r requirements.txt`

+7. Set code variables on a `.env` file as `.env.example` shows

+8. Run `createIndexes.py` for creating the indexes and constraints, this file needs to be run only once.

-7. Run the code files to activate the pipelines, example : `python tradedVolume.py`, having the env activated within the libs of last step
+9. Run the code files to activate the pipelines, example : `python tradedVolume.py`, having the env activated within the libs of last step
   - List of python pipelines files: `tradedVolume.py`, `dailyTradedVolumeSENA.py`, `floorPriceSENA.py`, `NFTTradedVolume.py`, `senaNFTRoyalties.py`, `totalTransactions.py`, `tradedVolumeSENA.py`

-** Set code variables on a `.env` file as `.env.example` shows

-** `createIndexes.py` is for creating the indexes and constraints, this file needs to be run once.

 ** If having problems upolading data to mongodb, try running `python sslLoad.py` before pipeline file.